calla-mari/xobpord/README.md

 - CSS
 - Javascript
 - Bootstrap
+- git
+- Amazon Web Services (AWS)
+- Node
-- handlebars
+- Express
-- Ruby on Rails
+- Multer

 ## Next Version

-- add more fields for user inputs
+- searchable keywords and tags
+- collaboration/permission system so non owners can also edit files
 - styling
-- involve 3rd party API where weather data can automatically populate the log once location and date is entered

 ## Planning

-The process stared with planning a user story and ERD, then the wireframe just falls into place.
-The user authentication was created first follow by the backend API, and making sure that the relationship exist between the users and the dive logs.
+The process started with planning a user story and ERD, then the wireframe just fell into place.
+The user authentication and file upload forms were created in parallel with the backend API while making sure that the relationship exists between the users and the database.
 After all of that is set up, some time was allocated to styling the website.
-Future versions will have a lot more input fields and the option to pull in weather information from a 3rd party API based on location and date entered.
-Lack of experience with bootstrap modal made it challenging to incoorporate and utilize but the documentations were helpful.
+Future versions will have searchable field for keyword and tag searches.
+Lack of experience with AWS S3 and working with git as a team was a challenge in the beginning.

 ## User Story